ppy/osu-wiki/wiki/Beatmap_Ranking_Procedure/en.md

 ## Nomination resets

-A beatmapset's nomination count is reset so that its most up-to-date version is evaluated by two capable modders before being added to the ranking queue.
+Nomination resets help ensure that modders, BNs and NAT members check over the most up-to-date version of the beatmapset before it enters the ranking queue.

 Nominations can be reset when a beatmapset's creator updates the set or when a member of the BN or NAT finds a problem in a nominated beatmapset.
+They can also be reset by members of the [Global Moderation Team](/wiki/People/The_Team/Global_Moderation_Team) when the reason involves inappropriate content.
 If a beatmapset is qualified when its nominations are reset, the set will be disqualified, removing it from the ranking queue.

 Members of the BN and NAT occasionally [veto](/wiki/People/The_Team/Beatmap_Nominators/Beatmap_Veto) beatmapsets they believe have quality issues that are unrelated to the Ranking Criteria.
-In some cases, a beatmapset's nominations can be reset by members of the [Global Moderation Team](/wiki/People/The_Team/Global_Moderation_Team) when it involves inappropriate content.

 ## Ranked